datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ### `plt` pyplot versus object-based matplotlib

-Matplotlib integrates nicely with the numpy package and can use numpy arrays as input of the available plot functions.
-Consider the following example data, created with numpy:
+Matplotlib integrates nicely with the Numpy package and can use Numpy arrays as input of the available plot functions.
+Consider the following example data, created with Numpy:

 ~~~
 import numpy